US CFTC Unlocks Tokenised Collateral in Derivatives Markets

 Operational risks: Operational readiness and the application of existing risk management frameworks to innovative technologies.

 The move has been welcomed by the crypto industry, with Bloomberg noting that it "pushes crypto deeper into the plumbing of US finance".
-The value and innovation unlocked by this regulatory move is likely to have significant ongoing effects as more tokenisation of assets spread in the economy.
+However, at this stage it does not appear that cryptocurrencies like Bitcoin will be approved as collateral.
+The value and innovation unlocked by this regulatory move is nevertheless likely to have significant ongoing effects as tokenisation of assets spreads in the economy.
+With the regulation of stablecoins, the CFTC’s pilot could pave the way for fully tokenised regulated commodities markets.

 By Michael Bacina and Steven Pettigrove